Moshi mo Inochi ga Egaketara

-"Moshi mo Inochi ga Egaketara" (もしも命が描けたら) is a song recorded by Japanese duo Yoasobi.
-It appears as the seventh track on their second EP, The Book 2, which was released on December 1, 2021, through Sony Music Entertainment Japan, as its promotional single.
-Written by Ayase, the song featured as a theme song of the stage of the same name, Moshi mo Inochi ga Egaketara, written by screenwriter Osamu Suzuki, and based on it.
+"Moshi mo Inochi ga Egaketara" (もしも命が描けたら) is a song by Japanese duo Yoasobi from their second EP, The Book 2.
+It was first released on December 1, 2021, through Sony Music Entertainment Japan, and later released as a standalone promotional single on August 12, 2022.
+Written by Ayase, the song featured as a theme song of the play of the same name, Moshi mo Inochi ga Egaketara, written by screenwriter Osamu Suzuki, and based on it.